jbianco-prog/ArchiBak-for-ePO/README.md

 - Manifests contain full file paths (sensitive information)
 - ZIP files are not encrypted by default
 - Consider additional encryption for sensitive data

+## Trellix ePO specific warnings

+⚠️ **CRITICAL: If you are archiving files from a Trellix ePolicy Orchestrator (ePO) installation:**

+### Do NOT use `-DeleteSourceFiles` unless absolutely necessary

+Deleting `.bak` files from your ePO installation directory can have serious consequences:

+- **Support Implications**: May void or complicate Trellix Technical Support
+- **Recovery Risk**: Removes your ability to rollback configurations
+- **Compliance Issues**: May violate internal audit and compliance requirements
+- **Best Practice Violation**: Trellix recommends maintaining backup files

+### If you must delete files

+The script includes **triple confirmation** protection:
+1. Large RED warning banner in console
+2. First pop-up dialog about support implications
+3. Second pop-up with error icon (final warning)
+4. Typed confirmation required (must type 'DELETE')

+You can cancel at any point during these confirmations.

+### Recommended approach for ePO

+Instead of using `-DeleteSourceFiles`, consider:
+1. Archive files to external storage
+2. Verify archive integrity
+3. Move (don't delete) old .bak files to a separate retention folder
+4. Maintain at least one generation of backups
+5. Consult Trellix support before removing any files

 ## License